P ≠ NP Proof

 form 1n0s, where s is a DTM

-simulating a restricted X program S that accepts in polynomial time some string of
+simulating a restricted X program S that accepts within polynomial time some

-length n (returning 1 for some n-bit input).
-Notice that
+string of length n (returning 1 for some n-bit input).

 3.4.